SoftwareQuTech/SimulaQron/docs/Overview.rst

 Automated tests
 ^^^^^^^^^^^^^^^

-There are number of automated tests that can be run to test many of the features of SimulaQron and the CQC interface.
+There are number of automated tests that test many (but not all) of the features of SimulaQron and the CQC interface.
 See :doc:`GettingStarted` for how to run these.
-Some of the automated tests use quantum tomography and are inherently probabilistic.
+Some of the automated tests use quantum tomography and are thus inherently probabilistic.
 Therefore if you see that one of these fails, you can try to run the test again and see if it is consistent.

 Some features are at the moment not included in the automated tests, these are: